Huzaifa309/accountcleaner/README.md

 # Introduction

-This is the Semester project of the course "Information Systems Audit and Control" of FAST-NU, made by Syed Huzaifa Ahmed, Muhammad Zohain and Khuzaima Ahsan.
+This is the Semester project of the course "Information Systems Audit and Control" of FAST-NU, made by Syed Huzaifa Ahmed, Muhammad Zohaib and Khuzaima Ahsan.

 # What it does